gaggle/fpie2/README.md

 ```

 ## Why?
-FPIE is designed to generate optimal contexts for Docker building
+FPIE2 is designed to generate optimal contexts for Docker building
 when you want to pull code in from outside current working directory.

 Consider the following folder-structure: